Ukraine peace talks little more than a mafia-style shakedown by the US and Russia

 The US is an unreliable ally of Europe.
 And the Trump administration has seen Russia’s invasion of Ukraine as a business opportunity.

-They all recognise that this is dangerous, is a proposal for Ukrainian capitulation, and a danger to Europe.
-They do this because of another lie or myth.
-It is only the US that can give Ukraine the security guarantees it needs to protect itself (and the rest of the West).
+They all recognise that this is dangerous for Europe; that the US contribution amounts to a proposal for Ukrainian capitulation.
+They do this because of another lie, or myth: that it is only the US that can give Ukraine the security guarantees it needs to protect itself (and the rest of the West).

-Four years later, Russia has lost 1.2 million killed and injured, Nato has expanded to include Finland and Sweden, and Russia’s economy is contracting.

-Speaking before the latest round of Russian-Ukrainian US-sponsored talks, Kaja Kallas, the EU vice president, said: “The greatest threat Russia presents right now is that it gains more at the negotiating table that it has achieved on the battlefield.
-Europe is rearming and doing so together with our friends.”
+Speaking before the latest round of Russian-Ukrainian US-sponsored talks, Kaja Kallas, the EU vice-president, said: “The greatest threat Russia presents right now is that it gains more at the negotiating table than it has achieved on the battlefield.
+Europe is re-arming, and doing so together with our friends.”

-Europe can already muster (along with Ukraine) a far bigger army, more aircraft, ships, tanks, artillery and sheer military power than Russia.

 They’ll need a nip of Ukrainian firewater for that.